IBM/AMLSim/README.md

 ## 3. Convert the raw transaction log file
-The file names of the output data are defined at "output" section of `conf.json`.
+The file names of the output data are defined at the "output" section of `conf.json`.
 ```json5
 {
 //...